 ABOUT DR. ADAM WRIGHT

-I’m a licensed psychotherapist, Certified Mental Performance Consultant (CMPC), and Professional Certified Coach (PCC), with more than two decades of experience guiding elite performers across sport, business, medicine, law, tactical professions, and the arts.
+I’m a licensed psychotherapist, Certified Mental Performance Consultant (CMPC), and Professional Certified Coach (PCC) with over two decades of experience guiding elite performers across sport, business, medicine, law, tactical professions, and the arts.

-I currently serve as Director of Mental Performance for the Washington Nationals and co-founded The Antifragile Academy, a leadership initiative dedicated to helping individuals grow stronger through intentional challenge.
+I currently serve as Director of Mental Performance for the Washington Nationals and co-founded The Antifragile Academy, a leadership initiative helping individuals grow stronger through intentional challenge.

 From Philosophy to Performance

-My foundation began in philosophy—studying meaning, consciousness, and human flourishing.
-After time in corporate America, I shifted toward applied physiology and began bridging physical training with psychological insight.
+My foundation began in philosophy, studying meaning, consciousness, and human flourishing.
+After time in corporate America, I shifted to applied physiology and began bridging physical training with psychological insight.
 That intersection—mind, body, and meaning—has shaped my entire career.

 Clinical Depth Meets Performance Science

-Early on, I saw that physical readiness alone wasn’t enough.
-High achievers often looked the part but struggled with burnout, identity confusion, and pressure beneath the surface.
-That tension led me to pursue doctoral work in sport and exercise psychology under Dr. Michael Sachs and clinical training through a master’s in mental health counseling at the Boston Graduate School of Psychoanalysis.
+Early on, I realized that physical readiness alone wasn’t enough.
+Many high achievers looked the part but struggled with burnout, identity conflict, and internal pressure.
+That led me to pursue doctoral work in sport and exercise psychology at Temple University and later, clinical training through a master’s in mental health counseling at the Boston Graduate School of Psychoanalysis.

 My approach draws from both cognitive-behavioral and psychodynamic frameworks, allowing me to work at the level of skill and strategy as well as belief, identity, and emotion.
-I help clients integrate emotional experience with performance demands—building self-awareness, adaptability, and capacity under pressure.
+I help clients align emotional experience with performance demands by developing self-awareness, adaptability, and capacity under pressure.

 Real-World Application

-In the corporate and professional sectors, I’ve coached executives at Goldman Sachs, J.P.
+In business and law, I coach executives at Goldman Sachs, J.P.
 Morgan, Citadel, McKinsey, Google, and others across venture capital, private equity, and tech.
-I’ve also supported startup founders, trauma surgeons, professional runners, and collegiate All-Americans.
+I also work with senior law firm partners and managing teams to strengthen decision-making, communication, and leadership in volatile, high-responsibility roles.

-I’ve presented to global institutions including the United Nations, Sony Music, and partners at top law firms—helping high-level performers navigate complexity, reset under pressure, and lead with clarity.
+With my team at the Antifragile Academy, we presented at institutions such as the United Nations, Sony Music, and leading law firms, helping high-level performers reset under pressure and lead with intention when it matters most.

 My Philosophy

-Performance isn’t a mindset—it’s a system.
+Performance isn’t a mindset.
+It’s a system.
 It’s not about feeling motivated.
-It’s about having something solid to fall back on when motivation fades.
+It’s about having something solid to rely on when motivation fades.

-This philosophy comes from two decades of working in thin-margin environments, where adaptation, recovery, and internal alignment aren’t optional.
+This philosophy comes from two decades of working in thin-margin environments where adaptation, recovery, and internal alignment are non-negotiable.

-I’ve laid out this framework in ten performance pillars shaped by clinical insight, lived experience, and thousands of hours with high performers navigating pressure, transition, and internal tension.
+I’ve laid out this framework in ten performance pillars shaped by clinical insight, lived experience, and thousands of hours with high performers facing pressure, transition, and internal tension.

 For People Who Don’t Usually Seek Support